Czechia

 My child is enrolled in a Czech school.
 Do we need to take any specific steps before returning to Ukraine?

-It is recommended that you notify the school that you would like to cancel your child’s enrolment.
-I’m leaving the Czech Republic | nasiukrajinci.cz
+It is recommended that you notify the school that you intend to cancel your child’s enrolment.
+Please find more information here: I’m leaving the Czech Republic | nasiukrajinci.cz

 If your child was attending school in the Czech Republic, it is recommended to ask the school for an official document acknowledging your child’s studies and educational achievements, which will facilitate the recognition of your child’s education back in Ukraine.
-More information on what information the document should include can be found on the Ukrainian Ministry of Education and Science’s webpage.
+For subjects that were not covered in the Czech school, your child will be given an opportunity to take an assessment test in Ukrainian schools.

 Can an unaccompanied child (below 18) return to Ukraine on their own?